panta82/node_argument_parsers/article.md

 - Caporal claims to have auto-completion, but I couldn't get it to work.

-#### Conclusion

-The Caporal "framework" alows you to put together pretty nice CLI app without a lot of effort.
+##### Caporal "framework" alows you to put together pretty nice CLI app without a lot of effort.
 If you want something super quick or exactly agree with their decisions, it's an OK choice.
 But it's not for me.

 ## Optionator